mfms-ncsu/galant-js/system-test-plan.md

 ### Graph input

-1. Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test and two-unequal layers.
+1. Load all of of the graphs in the `src/testing` directory except for opposite-edge, same-coordinates, same-position, shift-test, triangle, and two-unequal layers.
 There should be error messages reflecting what's wrong with these graphs.
 2. Load opposite-edge.
 The should be parallel edges 1,2 and 2,1.
 3. (!)
 Load same-coordinates.
 Instead of an error, the nodes should land on top of each other and allow user to fix this by editing.
 4. (!)
 Load same-position.
-In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0.
+In this case nodes should shift appropriately: node 3 should end up in position 1 of layer 0. [!!! does not work !!!]
 5. (!)
 Load shift-test.
 Move node B into position 4, occupied by E. Then move node J into position 1, occupied by G.

 ### Algorithm execution

+1. (!)
+Run `color-nonexistent-node.js` on triangle (or any other graph)
+2. (!)
+Run `infinite-loop.js` on triangle